Who we are.

 The Irish Environmental Network is a network of individual environmental Non-Government Organisations (NGOs) that work individually and, as appropriate, jointly to protect and enhance the environment, and to place environmental issues centre stage in Ireland and internationally.
 The IEN works to promote the interlinked principles of environmental, social and economic sustainability.
 In representing the environment its Members represent a common good and not self interest.

 As a network, IEN is greater than the sum of its parts, with synergies developing from working together and sharing knowledge, skills, strengths and experience.
 The Network acts on behalf of its Members to secure core and other funding for their activities.

 The Irish Environmental Network represents to government the capacity building and funding needs of its member organisations, all of whom are involved in one way or another in the well-being, protection and enhancement of the environment.
 All these individual organisations attempt to achieve these aims through:

 Many of our members have a core mission to protect and preserve Ireland’s natural environment.
 Through funding and initiatives such as Biodiversity Week we help them in that mission.

 Raising public awareness and education

-3 The IEN provides funding to environmental groups to attend international NGO conferences and intergovernmental meetings.
+The IEN provides funding to it’s members to attend international NGO conferences and intergovernmental meetings.
 Funding is also provided for the preparation of submissions to national plans or policies.
 These funding lines give environmental groups the extra capacity needed to have an impact on important policy decisions in Ireland and internationally.